Why is the WAP administration feature being deprecated?

 Wireless Application Protocol (WAP), February 2012

 Additional information for Basic page set, can be found in the 'Basic Page Set for the Customer Portal' section in online documentation for the version your site is running.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.

-This does not impact Oracle Service Cloud's continued support of the Wireless Application Protocol (WAP) functionality for end users.
+This does not impact Oracle B2C Service's continued support of the Wireless Application Protocol (WAP) functionality for end users.
 The only change is the removal of the Wireless Application Protocol (WAP) for agents.

 Starting in February 2012, WAP incident management for agents will be removed.
 You can no longer view notifications, manage incidents, view reports, or search reference numbers.

 Oracle B2C Service listens to clients, and focuses resources based on client demands.
 Oracle B2C Service has considered our client's usage pattern and has learned that clients do not value the WAP Admin function.
 Due to the cost of maintaining this functionality and the desires of our clients to have more rich mobile functionality, Oracle B2C Service is removing this rarely used feature in favor of other development efforts.